 Test before you rely on it.
 Each row has a Test button that does one tiny round-trip to confirm the key works.
 A green “✓ Working” means you’re set; a failure opens a readable message (often with a link to fix it, such as “add billing”).

 A saved key shows as dots and is kept safe on your server.
-Leaving the dots untouched keeps the stored key.
-Clearing the field and saving deliberately removes the key.
+Leaving the dots untouched keeps the stored key; clearing the field deliberately removes it.
 There’s an eye icon to reveal a key if you need to copy or check it.

 Step 3 — Live web search (optional but recommended)